 Graduate students may earn no more than six semester hours of grades below "B".
-Students who earn more than six semester hours of "C" grades or below are automatically dropped from the Graduate School for a period of one year.
-Courses that are over eight years old are not computed in grade point averages for retention purposes.
-Quality points are no longer considered in determining retention.
+Students who earn more than six semester hours of "C" grades or below are automatically academically suspended from the University for a period of one calendar year at which time the student may petition the Dean of the Graduate School for readmission.

-Conditionally admitted students who do not attain a 3.0 grade point average (4.0 scale) at the completion of nine semester hours will be dropped from the program for a period of one calendar year at which time the student may petition the Dean of the Graduate School for readmission.
+Conditionally admitted students who do not attain a 3.0 grade point average (4.0 scale) at the completion of nine semester hours will be academically suspended from the University for a period of one calendar year at which time the student may petition the Dean of the Graduate School for readmission.